OpenLLM-France/Lucie-Training/assets/hugging_face/README_dataset.md

 The dataset is also  available in the following versions:
 - **v1.1** / [**main**](https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/tree/main/data) (default):
   The data used for the first (main) pretraining phase of [Lucie-7B](https://huggingface.co/OpenLLM-France/Lucie-7B), which contains approximately 2.3T tokens.
+The statistics above apply to this version.
 - [**v1.2**](https://huggingface.co/datasets/OpenLLM-France/Lucie-Training-Dataset/tree/v1.2/data): An improved version of the main dataset, where
   - GallicaMonographies and GallicaPress have been fltered aggressively to remove documents with low OCR quality.
   - The `Ubuntu_IRC` and `PhilPapers` subsets of Pile have been refined by fixing encoding issues and removing documents in languages other than English, French, Spanish, German and Italian.